 1. Direct or Multi-Stop

 If you can afford direct flights go for it.
-For the rest of us we opt for the cheaper multi-stop flights.
+For the rest of us, we opt for the cheaper multi-stop flights.
 I’ve only twice stumbled on cheap direct flights to Bangkok (Thai Airways and Eva Air).
 If you opt for a multi-stop flight make the most of it.
 Connecting flights at New Delhi?
 Add a day for the Taj Mahal.
 Price comparison websites (Skyscanner) rarely offer flexible multi-stop options but do make it easy to find the desired flights.
-Find the desired flights then phone the travel company direct to organise a longer duration on stopover.
+Find the desired flights then phone the travel company direct to organise a longer duration on the stopover.
 Price shouldn’t change.
-On today’s flight we take a short stopover in Negombo, Sri Lanka.
-For multi-stop my favourite destination is the United Arab Emirates (video below of my 2 day stopover in Dubai).
+On today’s flight, we take a short stopover in Negombo, Sri Lanka.
+For multi-stop my favourite destination is the United Arab Emirates (video below of my 2-day stopover in Dubai).

 2. Arrival at Airport

 I generally turn up two hours before departure (international).
 I am yet to miss a flight (long haul).
 That being said it is hard to determine queues; check-in, security, passport control.
 Advice from airlines is as good as any.
 Also don’t expect online check-in to speed up the process – dropping off baggage takes just as long.
 A personal pet peeve at airports are the moving walkways (conveyors).
 Designed to speed up traffic – not to transport fatties.
 If lugging heavy baggage on moving walkways keep it to the side.
 Do not block the flow of traffic.